 Note: Following these steps may result in charges for the use of DigitalOcean services.

-Click this button to deploy the app to the DigitalOcean App Platform.
-If you are not logged in, you will be prompted to log in with your DigitalOcean account.
+Click the following button to deploy the app to App Platform.
+If you are not currently logged in with your DigitalOcean account, this button prompts you to to log in.

-After forking the repo, you should now be viewing this README in your own GitHub org (e.g.
+After forking the repo, you can view the same README in your own GitHub org; for example, in

 After clicking the Deploy to DigitalOcean button or completing the instructions above to fork the repo, follow these steps:

 After, you should see a “Building…” progress indicator.
 You can click View Logs to see more details of the build.
 It can take a few minutes for the build to finish, but you can follow the progress in the Deployments tab.

 Once the build completes successfully, click the Live App link in the header and you should see your running application in a new tab, displaying the home page.

 If you forked our repo, you can now make changes to your copy of the sample app.
 Pushing a new change to the forked repo automatically redeploys the app to App Platform with zero downtime.

 Here’s an example code change you can make for this app:

 pages/index.vue and replace “Welcome to Nuxt.js” with a different greeting